 - This recipe has only been tested as written, so make any subs at your discretion.
 We found the flavors to be well balanced, but that said, you're welcome to change up the quantities (e.g., add more lemon juice or garlic).

-- The salmon skin is crispy, keeps the salmon moist, and tastes great when served right away, but you can definitely discard if that's not your thing.
+- The salmon skin is crispy, keeps the salmon moist, and tastes great when served right away, but you can definitely discard it if that’s not your thing.

 What to serve with this salmon

 - Try some restaurant-style Mashed Potatoes for a hearty meal.
 Mashed potatoes with extra butter and garlic?
 Yes please.
+Or Easy Roasted Cauliflower.

 - For a lighter option, my Super Simple Parmesan Arugula Salad is a winner.